 - Set a concrete review point: "I will not contact them for 7 days.
 On day 7, I will reassess."

-- Talk to one trusted person — not for advice, for pressure release
+- Talk to one trusted person, not for advice but for pressure release

-- Stay physically active — your body needs to discharge the anxiety
+- Stay physically active so your body can discharge the anxiety

 - Write down your thoughts, do not send them